 A Student Council will be formed in the school.
-The Student Council will be composed of the class officers from each class, and any other person who petitions to belong to the council.
+The Student Council will be composed of the class officers from each class and any other person who petitions to belong to the council.
 They will have as their objectives and responsibilities the support and maintenance of good government in the school.
 Student Council officers will be elected by the entire student body from a list of applicants in an election simulating adult voting conditions.
-The Principal will be the Student Council advisor.
+A staff member will be appointed Student Council advisor.
 Every attempt shall be made to have at least two meetings per month and no meetings when classes are in session.